Continuous Strategy Replicator Dynamics for Multi--Agent Learning: Background and Related Work

 \section{Background and Related Work}

 Reinforcement learning (RL)~\cite{SuttonBarto,Kaelbling} is a powerful framework in which an agent learns to behave optimally through a trial and error exploration of the environment.
 At each step of interaction with the environment, the agent chooses an action based on the current state of the environment, and receives a scalar reinforcement signal, or a reward, for that action.
 The agent's overall goal is to learn to act in a way that will increase the long--term cumulative reward.
-Although RL was originally developed for single--agent learning in stationary environment, it has been also generalized for multi--agent scenario.
+Although RL was originally developed for single--agent learning in a stationary environment, it has been also generalized for multi--agent scenario.
 In the multi-agent setting, the environment is highly dynamic because of the presence of other learning agents, and the usual conditions for convergence to an optimal policy do not necessarily hold~\cite{Claus1998,Kapetanakis2002,Shoham}.
-Nevertheless, various generalizations of single agent learning algorithms have been successfully applied to multi--agent settings.
+Nevertheless, various generalizations of single agent learning algorithms have been successfully applied to multi--agent settings~\cite{abdallah2008,Bowling02multiagentlearning,Claus1998,Hu98multiagentreinforcement,Peshkin00learningto,Hu2003,Stone2005}.

 Despite some empirical success, theoretical advances in multi--agent reinforcement learning have been rather scarce.
-Recent work has suggested to utilize the link between MARL and replicator dynamics from the population biology.
-Those equations has demonstrated very rich and complex behavior, such as sensitivity to initial conditions, and even Hamiltonian chaos~\cite{Sato2002,Sato2003}.
-A similar approach was used in~\cite{Tuyls2005}, where the Cross Learning model of Ref.~\cite{Borgers1997} was extended to $Q$--learning, and where the link between multi--agent replicator dynamics and Evolutionary Game Theory was reiterated.
+Recent work has suggested to utilize the link between MARL and replicator dynamics from population biology.
+Those equations have demonstrated very rich and complex behavior, such as sensitivity to initial conditions, and even Hamiltonian chaos~\cite{Sato2002,Sato2003}.
+A similar approach was used in~\cite{Tuyls2005}, where the Cross Learning model of~\cite{Borgers1997} was extended to stateless $Q$--learning, and where the link between multi--agent replicator dynamics and Evolutionary Game Theory was reiterated.
 The replicator dynamics framework was also used in~\cite{Panait2008} to study advantages of lenient learners in repeated coordination games, where some convergence guarantees on certain games were obtained.
+Furthermore, an attempt to generalize the stateless learning to a multi--state scenario was proposed in~\cite{Vrancx2008,Hennes2009}.